Malvino Salvador: Biography

-Malvino was born in Manaus, Amazonas, where he lived until he was 25 years old.
+Malvino Salvador was born in Manaus, Amazonas, where he lived until he was 25 years old.
 He is of Portuguese descent.
 In Manaus, he was a bank clerk and studied accounting sciences at the Federal University of Amazonas.
-After participating in parades, for fun, Malvino was invited to move from Manaus to São Paulo, where he worked as a model in advertising campaigns and invest in his acting career.
-Malvino was acted by Carlos Alexandre Oliveira Correa, who integrated him in the casting of the agency of models Duomo, going next to the agencies BRM Models and L'equipe.
+After participating in parades, for fun, Salvador was invited to move from Manaus to São Paulo, where he worked as a model in advertising campaigns and invest in his acting career.
+Salvador was acted by Carlos Alexandre Oliveira Correa, who integrated him in the casting of the agency of models Duomo, going next to the agencies BRM Models and L'equipe.

 Career

 His first role in a Novela (Latin American Soap Opera), Cabocla he played Tobias, one of the main antagonists.
-Soon after Cabocla, Malvino starred Alma Gêmea, the role of chef Vitório.
+Soon after Cabocla, Salvador starred Alma Gêmea, the role of chef Vitório.
 In O Profeta, the actor again played one of the main antagonists, Camilo who ended up being murdered and his death was a major mystery in the plot.
 In the novela Sete Pecados he played Regis, a character who was always running away from marriage and commitment.
 His first protagonist was Gabriel in Caras & Bocas.

 In 2011 starred in Fina Estampa, as a protagonist of the children of Griselda.
 Quinzé was the brother of Antenor and Amalia, played by Sophie Charlotte.
-Malvino stars as Bruno in the 2013 Rede Globo telenovela Amor à Vida.
+Salvador stars as Bruno in the 2013 Rede Globo telenovela Amor à Vida.

 Personal life

-Malvino is the father of a girl named Sofia, born in Brasilia, on June 19, 2009.
+Salvador is the father of a girl named Sofia, born in 2009.
 The child is the result of a relationship with Ana Ceolin.

 He also has two daughters and one son with famed jiu-jitsu fighter Kyra Gracie.